trevorvaughan-ux/hanuman-demo/README.md

 - Health endpoint, $0 off-topic gateway, PII scrub (email/phone/address), bad-request handling, and that an on-topic message correctly reaches the Anthropic API (fails only on the fake test key).
 NOT yet verified (needs a real key + live deploy):
-- Real Hanuman replies end-to-end, the live URL, Railway logs, the funnel against the live site.
+- Real HANi replies end-to-end, the live URL, Railway logs, the funnel against the live site.
 KNOWN LIMITATIONS (no overclaiming):
 - TTS "auto-play" on load is NOT possible — browsers block speech until a user gesture.
   This widget unlocks voice on the first tap, then speaks each reply.
 That is the real ceiling.